SDXorg/pysd/docs/structure/vensim_translation.rst

 Subscripts
 ^^^^^^^^^^
 Several subscript related features are also supported.
-Thiese include:
+These include:

 - Basic subscript operations with different ranges.
 - Subscript ranges and subranges definitions.